6 minutes read

 The most reliable way to diagnose IMO is through a methane breath test, alongside a healthcare professional (6).
 This non-invasive test measures the concentration of methane in your breath, which directly reflects the activity of methane producing microbes in your gut.

-What does the Baseline Plan include?
+What does the testing process involve?

 IMO diagnosis made simple with OMED Health